Valve transmitters

+A valve transmitter typically refers to a manufactured device that is used in industrial automation to convert signals related to a valve's operation (such as position, pressure, or level) into a standardised output signal for monitoring or control purposes.
+It can also mean a transmitter amplifier that has been built using vacuum valves or tubes, specifically within telegraphy and radiocommunication.

 Most high power transmitter amplifiers are of valve construction because of the high power required.

 Anode circuits

 Since valves are designed to operate with much higher resistive loads than solid state devices, the most common anode circuit is a tuned LC circuit where the anodes are connected at a voltage node.
 This circuit is often known as the anode tank circuit.